…continued from Fictional Canon: What Counts?…

 The New Age has several different names: The NEW GOLDEN AGE (as claimed by Douglas Wolk); the SECOND GOLDEN AGE (conceived by Paul Levitz); the BOUTIQUE AGE (as labeled by Ken Quattro); the MEGA-CORPORATE AGE (as labeled by Charles Hatfield); the CRISIS ERA (as labeled by Heidi MacDonald); the CURRENT AGE (as designated by several internauts, including site contributor Nico); and the PRISMATIC AGE (as defined by Duncan Falconer of the Mindless Ones blog—and backed by Andrew Kunka, Grant Morrison, Véronique Emma Houxbois, Vaneta Rogers, Andrew Hickey, and Marc Singer).
 Using Heidi MacDonald’s numbering system, the New 52 is “DCU 4.0” and the Rebirth/Infinite Frontier Era is “DCU 5.0.”[2]
 Cut to 2020-2021.
 After multiple head office firings, an industry-shattering global pandemic, cancelled reboots (Doomsday Clock and 5G), and a replacement “anti-reboot” (Dark Nights: Death Metal) that basically re-avowed Doomsday Clock, DC entered previously uncharted territory.

 As already emphasized, for the purposes of this site, most of the aforementioned subdivisions and alternate names will be ignored.
 I will focus on the typical Golden Age, Silver Age (Bronze Age included within), Modern Age, and a divided-up New 52 and Rebirth/Infinite Frontier Era.
 Geoff Johns encapsulates this entire complex history of reboots under an umbrella term called the “metaverse,” which he first mentioned in Doomsday Clock (2019).
 The term Metaverse was first coined by Neal Stephenson in his 1992 book Snow Crash, but with different cyberpunk meaning, referring to a proto-cyberspace virtual reality.
 This was echoed—albeit briefly—in the Ernest Cline novel Ready Player One (2011) and Steven Speilberg’s film adaptation (2018).
 It’s not until 2020-2021 that “metaverse” entered the mainstream lexicon under its Stephensonian definition of an embodied MMO (massively multiplayer online) or virtual reality experience.
 Because we now commonly think of “metaverse” as a virtual reality space, it might be prudent to differentiate Johns’ metaverse as the “fictional metaverse.”
-It’s also important to note that John’s “fictional metaverse” speaks to a real world chronological or linear history of a fiction in terms of its publication (as opposed to the sum content—i.e. whole collection of alternate timelines—of a fictive network of stories).
+It’s also important to note that John’s “fictional metaverse” speaks to a real world chronological/linear history of a fictional narrative line in terms of its publication (as opposed to the sum content—i.e. whole collection of alternate timelines—of a fictive network of stories).
+And just as there are many fictive universes and multiverses in the greater omniverse, there are also many real world publication histories that go along with them, meaning there are many metaverses in what we could call the greater omni-metaverse.

 By catering to this tangled “metaversal” history, it might seem as though DC acts exclusionary, doing itself a disservice by making things so sprawling and labyrinthine.
 Reboots are “the most cynical of [narrative] choices,” says critic Mike Sterling, “but not unwarranted by the publishing strategies of the Big Two.
 [Reboots] speak to a lack of faith in publishers providing a satisfying resolution to a story, or committing to any significant changes or plot developments.
 The Reset Key remains a looming threat.”
 The possible negatives associated with a reboot—exclusivity, convolution, indecisiveness, apostasy, and apprehension—cannot be denied.
 However, while knowledge (and acceptance) of this complicated history is essential if you want to track canon or continuity, it doesn’t need to be understood or even known to simply enjoy the comics.
 They stand on their own—you can pick up a collected trade paperback and read a totally inclusive story that begins, has rising action, a climax, and denouement.
 But the beauty, especially for me, is that if you already like comics, then knowing about this history will only serve to augment your enjoyment.